I started looking for the best vegan protein powder over a year ago by buying and testing as many as I could find.

 If you’re looking for a simple recommendation, here are the best of the best:

-- The best overall and cheapest in Canada: Canadian Protein’s Vegan Blend is the cheapest option for Canadians (and they offer a bulk option for even more savings).
+- The cheapest in Canada: Canadian Protein’s Vegan Blend is the cheapest option for Canadians (and they offer a bulk option for even more savings).
 It’s a complete protein consisting of pea, hemp, and brown rice protein, and also tastes pretty good.
-After going through all the protein powders that I tested, I bought another 11 lb bag of this.

 - Best for weight loss and bodybuilding: True Nutrition Vegan Lean has the best ratio of protein to total calories.
 It also tastes and mixes better than most of the powders I tried, but is expensive to get shipped to Canada.